t-crest/patmos/c/apps/s4noc/README.md

 These applications are used for the evaluation section of the following paper:

-Martin Schoeberl, Luca Pezzarossa, and Jens Sparso, A Simple Network Interface for a Simple Network-on-Chip, *submitted to ARCS 2019*
+Martin Schoeberl, Luca Pezzarossa, and Jens Sparso, A Simple Network Interface for a Simple Network-on-Chip, ARCS 2019

+*Note that S4NOC has been moved to its own repository and the NI for S4NOC has changed.
+To run the descibed evaluation use a version of Patmos before August 8 2023*

 ## Stand Alone Evaluation